tyerdogan/finnish-embedding/README.md

 ## The Challenge

-This project was conceived as a deliberate engineering constraint: *"Can you build a working sentence embedding model for a morphologically complex language — using only the Python standard library and PyTorch?"*
+This project was conceived as a deliberate engineering constraint: *"Can you build a working embedding model for a morphologically complex language — using only the Python standard library and PyTorch?"*

 No HuggingFace.
 No sentencepiece.
 No pre-trained weights.
 No Trainer APIs.